lethain/staff-eng/src/markdown/guides/getting-the-title-where-you-are.md

 In other cases, organizations may be wary of having multiple Staff engineers on a single team due to team health or budgetary concerns.
 However, I think the strongest source of friction is that the nature of the job changes.
-A Staff Engineer isn't a better Senior Engineer, but someone who's moved into fulfilling one of the [Staff archetypes](https://staffeng.com/guides/staff-archetypes).
+A Staff engineer isn't a better Senior engineer, but someone who's moved into fulfilling one of the [Staff archetypes](https://staffeng.com/guides/staff-archetypes).

-Even after you've developed the prerequisite skills to become a Staff Engineer, there will still be one last hurdle: getting your company to grant you the Staff title.
+Even after you've developed the prerequisite skills to become a Staff engineer, there will still be one last hurdle: getting your company to grant you the Staff title.
 For some, this process is a relative non-event, perhaps taking one or two cycles longer than anticipated but ultimately succeeding, and for others, it may not happen at all at their current company.
-About two-thirds of the Staff Engineers I surveyed attained their title as a promotion at the company they were already working at, and the remaining third changed companies to attain the title.
+About two-thirds of the Staff engineers I surveyed attained their title as a promotion at the company they were already working at, and the remaining third changed companies to attain the title.

 If pursuing that sort of role _is_ your goal, then take the promotion to your career level as an opportunity to reset your approach to navigating your career.
 From that point onward, there is no standard path to follow.
 The promotion and performance system will no longer be designed around attaining a timely promotion and may, at times, take on the feel of gatekeeping.